 Physician spotlight: Andrew Ringer, MD

 Dr. Ringer is dedicated to treating patients with neurovascular disease and to finding new neurosurgical techniques for the treatment of aneurysms, arteriovenous malformations, carotid artery disease, and stroke.
-He will serve on the Medical Advisory Board of The Brain Aneurysm Foundation from 2013 to 2016.
+He has served on the Medical Advisory Board of The Brain Aneurysm Foundation since 2013.